 At higher supersonic speeds, the incoming air can be compressed using the “ram” effect.
 The compression takes place without any moving components.
 Space Engine Systems aims to combine a ramjet/scramjet mode with multi-fuel combustion to generate thrust at supersonic speeds.
 Space Engine Systems’ PCT patent pending technology of variable geometry inlet and exhaust nozzle allows the ramjet/scramjet mode to be utilized over a range of Mach numbers.

-Space Engine Systems has developed expertise in metal additive manufacturing, a revolutionary new manufacturing method that allows for new design options and improved properties over traditional components.
-Additive manufacturing (AM) is capable of 3D printing many types of metal into production quality parts or prototypes for further part development.
-This technology can be used in any industry, and is being heavily adopted in aerospace and biomedical fields.
+Space Engine Systems has developed expertise in metal additive manufacturing (AM), a method that allows for optimized design features previously unachievable by traditional manufacturing methods.
+AM is capable of printing production quality parts or prototypes for further part development.
+This technology has applications in a wide range of industries and is being heavily adopted in the aerospace and biomedical fields.

-Space Engine Systems uses a technique called Direct Metal Laser Sintering, which builds up parts layer by layer, through melting thin layers of metal powder with a high-power laser.
+Space Engine Systems uses a technique called Direct Metal Laser Sintering (DMLS), which builds parts layer by layer, by melting thin layers of metal powder with a high-power laser.
 This method results in parts that are completely dense, with very similar properties to wrought alloys.
-This allows for many identical, high quality pieces to be produced, leading to more cost-effective solutions.
+By adding material instead of removing it, previously un-manufacturable geometries such as complex internal channels, can be fabricated efficiently.
+Moreover, the repeatability of the process allows for the production of many identical, high quality pieces, leading to more cost-effective solutions.